AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 {sample}BCT\_Tag\_Cloud\_04{sample}

-When you create an ordinal color scale, you should use the {api:anychart.scales#ordinal}ordinal(){api} method and combine it with {api:anychart.charts.TagCloud#colorRange}colorRange(){api} to set frequency ranges (two or more) you want to be marked by different colors.
-Then you can set a color for each of these ranges by using the {api:anychart.scales.LinearColor#colors}colors(){api} method.
-Otherwise, the default colors are used.
+When you create an **ordinal color scale**, you should use the {api:anychart.scales#ordinalColor}ordinalColor(){api} method and combine it with {api:anychart.scales.OrdinalColor#ranges}ranges() to set frequency ranges (two or more) you want to be marked by different colors.
+Then you can set a color for each of these ranges by using the {api:anychart.scales.OrdinalColor#colors}colors(){api} method.

+**Note**: If you do not specify the colors and ranges, the default settings of the ordinal scale are used.

 Finally, call {api:anychart.charts.TagCloud#colorScale}colorScale(){api} to set your scale as the color scale of the chart.